drivendataorg/zamba/docs/docs/extra-options.md

 ### Evenly distributed frames

 A simple option is to sample frames that are evenly distributed throughout a video.
-For example, to select 32 evenly distributed frames, add the following to a [YAML configuration file](yaml-config.md):
+For example, to select 32 evenly distributed frames:

 === "YAML file"
     ```yaml